 The main benefits of channel management software include:

 - Local reach

-With a channel manager, all of your rooms and availability will be synced on all OTAs at the same time so there is no more room for human error or double bookings!
+With a channel manager, all of your rooms and availability will be synced on 150+ online travel agencies (OTA’s).
+Therefore there is no room for human error or a hotel overbooking!

 Streamline Your Admin

 Rates, availability, photos, content and policies are instantly updated in real-time across all OTAs you choose to work with so you don’t have to manually update each distribution channel separately.

 This will save you hours in admin and leave you free to get on with the more important stuff.

 Simple Management & Full Control

 With channel management software, you’ll only need to learn how to handle one travel agency and you’ll know how to manage them all.
 There’s no need to learn the quirks of each travel agent and you’ll be able to manage all OTAs in one place.